 6.4.1 we are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care or

-6.5 If we have to cancel or change your travel arrangements in any way because of “unavoidable and extraordinary” circumstances that include, but are not limited to: war, riot, industrial dispute, terrorist activity, natural or nuclear disaster, adverse weather conditions or other unforeseen circumstances that may amount to “Force Majeure”, we will offer you a full refund of monies paid, less any non-refundable charges imposed by our suppliers, but we will not be liable to pay you compensation,
+6.5 If we have to cancel or change your travel arrangements in any way because of “unavoidable and extraordinary” circumstances that include, but are not limited to: war, riot, industrial dispute, terrorist activity, natural or nuclear disaster, adverse weather conditions or other unforeseen circumstances that may amount to “Force Majeure”, we will offer you a full refund of monies paid but we will not be liable to pay you compensation.

 6.7 We regret that we are not able to meet any flight, visa, vaccination or similar costs incurred by you in the event of cancellation by us.